Donate

 Image: Jeremy Weihrauch

-Now Seen is an exhibition celebrating the vibrant dance culture of the Banyamulenge.
-Kelly Mugisha Ndayisaba’s body of work pays homage to her ancestral Mulenge culture and captures the essence of traditional dance through painting and photography.
+Now Seen was an exhibition celebrating the vibrant dance culture of the Banyamulenge.
+Kelly Mugisha Ndayisaba’s body of work paid homage to her ancestral Mulenge culture and captured the essence of traditional dance through painting and photography.

 Banyamulenge (which translates to people of Mulenge) are a pastoral community who have lived in the Democratic Republic of the Congo for over a century yet remain unrecognised by the Congolese government.